 Prior to working in advancement, Dunleavy worked in hospitality sales and marketing for companies in New York, the Netherlands Antilles and Ohio.
 She has recently volunteered with the Central Ohio Diabetes Association, Juvenile Diabetes Research Foundation and the Susan B. Komen Race for the Cure.

 Vice President for Student Affairs

 Originally from Dayton, Todd received a bachelor’s degree in music from Samford University in Birmingham, Ala., and a master of divinity degree from Southwestern Theological Seminary in Fort Worth, Texas.
-He is currently completing his doctorate in higher education administration at Ohio State University and serves as an adjunct faculty member at Ohio Dominican University, teaching courses in leadership, organizational change management, and graduate learning strategies.
+He is currently completing his doctorate in higher education administration at Ohio State University.

 Chief Information Officer

 Jeffrey Brotherton was appointed chief information officer at CCAD in October 2012.
 As CIO, he provides vision and leadership for the development and implementation of information technology in support of CCAD’s academic and business operations.
 He works to improve service quality and cost effectiveness while developing new capabilities in academic and business development for the school.
 He is responsible for all aspects of CCAD’s information technology and systems.